-Any current or former JCU student can make a complaint or submit an appeal under this policy.
+Any current or former JCU student can make a complaint under this policy.

 JCU or any JCU unit, staff member or student can be the respondent to a complaint under this policy.

-When a complaint or appeal falls within the provisions of another University policy, then the complaint will be dealt with under that policy.
+When a complaint falls within the provisions of another University policy, then the complaint will be dealt with under that policy.